ggeDCAA/ggeAdmit/README.md

 n.fr <- sum(reviewers$type == "Faculty")
 # How many applicants are there?
 n.applics <- length(unique(applicants$Name)) # Total number of applications
+# Applicant names (we will need this down the line)
+applicantNames = applicants$Name
 ```

 Use `assignReviewers()` to pair reviewers with applicants.
 Recall that we suggest doing this separately for Student reviewers and Faculty reviewers.
 For GGE reviewer assignments, it is likely that `assignReviewers()` will return a warning message: